-- distributed computation of miniature robots
+distributed computation of miniature robots

-My main research interests are in: embedded systems, distributed systems, systems research (including RTOS and operating systems), design patterns and agile methods in embedded systems, and swarm robotics as well as fuzzy set theory and electrodynamics.
+My main research interests are in: embedded systems, RTOS, systems research (including RTOS and operating systems), design patterns and agile methods in embedded systems, and swarm robotics as well as fuzzy set theory and electrodynamics.

 Furthermore, I was also involved in organising the 13th International Symposium on Distributed Autonomous Robotic Systems (DARS2016.org).